Gmail to Notion Integration: 4 Ways to Connect Gmail and Notion

 - Automation platforms (Zapier, Make)

-A Gmail add-on is the most direct way to save emails to Notion.
+This is the most direct approach.
 You stay in Gmail, click a button, and the email appears in your Notion database.
 No tab-switching, no copy-pasting.

 Quicktion's Gmail add-on works as a sidebar panel inside Gmail.
 When you open any email, you click the Quicktion icon, choose a destination database, and hit save.

-Step 3: Create a destination.
 In your Quicktion dashboard, create a destination linked to a Notion database.
-Configure which Notion properties map to which email fields (subject, sender, date, etc.).
+Configure which Notion properties map to which email fields: subject, sender, date, and so on.

 Pros